 - Editorial highlights let users sample opinion pieces from different sides of a given debate

 Feedly is one of the best news apps that use RSS feeds.
-The app pulls all the important news from a range of various sources, giving users the option to view stories from the outlets they trust the most.
-Feedly was one of the earliest apps to use RSS feeds, and they gained a loyal following that made them an established player in the news and information sector.
+The app pulls all essential news from various sources, allowing users to view stories from the most trusted outlets.
+Feedly was one of the earliest apps to use RSS feeds, and it gained a loyal following, making them an established player in the news and information sector.

 - Easy integration with Facebook, IFTTT, Twitter, Pinterest, LinkedIn, Evernote, OneNote, and others

 - Straightforward UX that makes customization a breeze

 - The Bookmarking feature lets you tailor your reading time and experience

 - Machine learning that helps deliver personalized content to users

 SmartNews is one of the top news apps for Android and iOS devices.
 Its friendly and intuitive interface improves utility, and like other successful aggregators, it does a great job of presenting content based on a user’s past behavior.